 Should You Stay or Leave?
 A Decision Framework

 The pricing change itself isn't the right question.
 The right question is whether Kajabi produces enough revenue lift to justify whatever you're now paying.
-Two honest tests:
+Two tests:

-1. Audit your tool usage.
+- Audit your tool usage.
 Pull the last 90 days of activity.
 How many email sequences did you launch?
 How many funnels did you actually build out?
 How many landing pages did you create?
 If those numbers are low, you're paying for Kajabi-tier marketing infrastructure to host courses you could host for $30-99/month elsewhere.

-2. Calculate the alternative stack.
+- Calculate the alternative stack.
 A focused course platform ($30-99/mo) + a dedicated email tool ($30-80/mo) + any landing page tool you actually need ($0-60/mo) typically totals $60-240/month.
 Compare that to your new Kajabi bill.
 If you'd cover three tools heavily, Kajabi may still win on consolidation.
 If you'd only use one, you're paying a $70-200/month premium for unused capability.

 The Real Cost of Leaving Kajabi

-• Time: Most course migrations run 20-40 hours of DIY work for a small-to-medium catalog (3-10 courses), including content transfer, redirect setup, student notification, and rebuilding any custom checkout pages.
+- Time: Most course migrations run 20-40 hours of DIY work for a small-to-medium catalog (3-10 courses), including content transfer, redirect setup, student notification, and rebuilding any custom checkout pages.

-• Consultant cost: If you hire help, typical migration consultants charge $1,500-$3,000 for the full transfer.
+- Consultant cost: If you hire help, typical migration consultants charge $1,500-$3,000 for the full transfer.
 The variance depends on automation complexity and whether you need custom Stripe integration work.

-• Subscription relationship loss with Kajabi Payments.
+- Subscription relationship loss with Kajabi Payments.
 If you used Kajabi's built-in payment processing, your subscription customers' card-on-file relationships are owned by Kajabi.
 Leaving means subscribers must re-enter card details on the new platform, and re-billing flows typically lose 5-20% of subscribers to friction.
 Using your own Stripe avoids this but adds a 0.5-2% surcharge on every transaction.

-• Lost compounding tool integration time.
+- Lost compounding tool integration time.
 Any custom automations, tagging rules, or funnel flows you built inside Kajabi don't transfer.
 You rebuild them on the new platform.

 For most legacy customers, the migration math pencils out within 6-18 months of switching — the platform-fee savings cover the migration cost.
 For larger creators with complex Kajabi-specific automations, the breakeven is longer.